cscorley/dissertation/chapters/2_related/1_tr.md

 The right side of Figure \ref{fig:TR} illustrates the retrieval process.
-The main component of the retrieval process is the search engine [@Manning-etal_2008], which must first be constructed.
+The main component of the retrieval process is the search engine [@Manning-etal_2008].
 A search engine typically consists of an index and a classifier for ranking [@Croft-etal_2010].
 Search engines based on topic models also need a trained model.
 The primary function of the search engine is to rank documents in relation to the query.

-First, the corpus is transformed into an index.
-If the search engine relies on a topic model, then the model is used to infer an index document-topic distributions for each document.
-Otherwise, the document-terms may be used directly or have further transformations applied.
+First, the engine transforms the corpus into an index.
+If the search engine relies on a topic model, then the engine uses the model to infer an index document-topic distributions for each document.
+Otherwise, the document-terms may have further transformations applied or used directly as the index.

 Next, the engine takes a pairwise classification of the query to each document in the index and ranks the documents according to similarity.
 A similarity